Traditional Wire or 'Hawley' Retainers

-Relapse: Failure to use dental retainers regularly may result in unfavorable tooth movement.
+Relapse: Failure to use a dental retainer regularly may result in unfavorable tooth movement.
 If brought to your dentist's attention early it may be corrected with another retainer.
 If not caught early, retreatment with braces may be necessary.

 Dental Braces Care Post-Treatment

 After the braces have been removed, a Wire retainer is used to keep the teeth in their new position.
 Some patients may need orthodontic surgery, such as a fiberotomy, to prepare their teeth for retainer use.
 A fiberotomy is designed to remove the gingival fibers around a tooth.
 This procedure usually reduces the tendency for relapse of the tooth.